Gaming Picked

 Key features

-• PixArt PAW3335 Sensor: A tried-and-true optical sensor offering up to 16,000 DPI, 450 IPS tracking speed, and 40G acceleration, providing reliable accuracy.
+• PixArt PAW3335 Sensor: A reliable optical sensor offering up to 16,000 DPI, 450 IPS tracking speed, and 40G acceleration, providing consistent and accurate tracking.

-• TTC Golden Micro Dustproof Switches: Rated for 60 million clicks, these switches aim for tactile feedback and durability.
+• TTC Golden Micro Dustproof Switches: Rated for 60 million clicks, these switches offer a satisfying tactile response and good durability.

-• Pure Virgin-Grade PTFE Skates: Large, low-friction skates ensure smooth gliding across various mousepads.
+• Pure Virgin-Grade PTFE Skates: Low-friction PTFE feet ensure a smooth, effortless glide across various mousepads.

-• Included Grip Tape: Comes with pre-cut grip tape for the sides and main mouse buttons, offering enhanced control for users who prefer it.
+• Included Grip Tape: HyperX includes custom grip tape for both the main buttons and side panels, offering enhanced control and comfort, especially for those with sweaty hands.

 How it actually performs